 Multivalued fields (MVFs) were a new feature introduced with Access 2007

 This article explains what MVFs are and how they can be used.

 Although often attractive to new users, most experienced developers avoid them completely.

 This article explains why this feature is really not a good idea

 Purpose of System Tables

-System tables are used by Access to make databases function correctly.
+This is a series of three articles about the system tables used by Access to make databases function correctly.
 With a few exceptions, there is very little information available online about most of the system tables.

-The purpose of this article is to summarise known information about Access system tables.
+The purpose of the articles is to summarise known information about Access system tables.